Tools I Use

 Trusted Clock Parts Suppliers

-• Merritt’s Antiques – well-known clock repair supply company.
+• Merritt’s Antiques – a well-known clock repair supply company.
+As of March 23, I am experiencing occasional difficulties accessing the site.

 Final Thoughts